Switching to Ting Mobile is easy

 Need a new phone?

-When you purchase a device from the Ting shop, you’ll get a Ting SIM card will come with your new phone.
-When you order your, you’ll be prompted to sign up for an account so your SIM and account will be linked.
+When you purchase a device from the Ting Mobile shop, a SIM card will come with your new phone.
+When you order, you’ll be prompted to sign up for an account so your SIM and account will be linked.

 When your phone arrives, set aside some time (like five minutes) to activate.
 You can skip right down to the Activate! step below.